SpoonX/SxBootstrap/README.md

 ## Todo
 There's still a lot of work to be done on this module.
-For now it provides basic functionality and it's already useful.
+For now it provides really useful functionalities and it's already useful.

 * Include other components as view helpers
 * Add unit tests